What are the Elements of the Informed Consent document

 (7) An explanation of whom to contact for answers to pertinent questions about the research and research subjects’ rights, and whom to contact in the event of a research-related injury to the subject; and

 (8) A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled.

-The following are additional elements of informed consent.
-When appropriate, one or more of these elements of information shall also be provided to each subject [45 CFR 46.116 (b)]:
+The Additional elements of informed consent are provided below.
+When appropriate, one or more of these elements of information shall also be provided to each subject or the legally authorized representative [45 CFR 46.116 (c)]: